valhalla/valhalla-docs/add-routing-to-a-map.md

 - functionality to drag the route start and endpoints to get a different path
 - the ability change the mode of transportation, such as automobile or pedestrian

 In this walkthrough, you will be planning a family [vacation](https://en.wikipedia.org/wiki/National_Lampoon%27s_Vacation) for travel by car from your home of Chicago, Illinois to visit a popular theme park in Anaheim, California.
-In your code, you will enter the start and end points of your trip and Valhalla will calculate the route.
+In your code, you will enter the start and end points of your trip and Mapzen Turn-by-Turn will calculate the route.

 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
 You will need a [free API key](https://mapzen.com/developers) to use Mapzen Turn-by-Turn, which requires a GitHub account for authorization.
 You can use any text editor and operating system, but must maintain an Internet connection while you are working.
 The tutorial should take about an hour to complete.